What We Need From You

 - 3

-Provide both soft tissue and bone reconstructions with slice thickness less than 1 mm (ideally 0.625 mm).
+Provide both soft tissue and bone reconstructions with slice thickness <1 mm (ideally 0.625 mm).

 - 4

-Inter-slice distance must be less than or equal to the slice thickness.
+Spacing between slices or inter-slice distance MUST be less than or equal to the slice thickness.

 - 5